Making your perfect coffee

 One of the biggest mistakes in learning how to make a good espresso is we judge too much on how it looks.

-This visual representation can also be deceived by using coffee that had not been degassed enough, this can create a seemingly thicker layer of crema.
+This visual representation can also be deceived using coffee that has not been degassed enough.
+This can create a seemingly thicker layer of crema.
 Coffee made in this way will not have a well-developed profile of aromatic notes until the ageing process is complete.

-To taste the fruit of your effort, we will suggest that you first smell your espresso.
-Give it a swirl and break the crema, the smell should be different as the crema breaks, as the aromatic notes trapped under the cream release.
+To taste the fruit of your effort, we suggest you first smell your espresso.
+Give it a swirl and break the crema.
+The smell should be different as the crema breaks, as the aromatic notes trapped under the cream release.
 Then taste it, and see if it matches the fragrance and is suitable for your palate.
 The bitterness will slowly dissipate and might leave an aftertaste of sweetness.

-As everyone’s taste sensitivity is different and deteriorates as one ages.
+As everyone’s taste sensitivity is different and deteriorates as one age.
 The expectation for a good espresso might differ between different drinkers.

-A classic espresso should be balanced in bitterness and sourness, round with a complex spectrum of aromatic notes.
+A classic espresso should be balanced in bitterness and sourness with a complex spectrum of aromatic notes.
 Almost like wine.

 You should also always try the coffee in your favourite recipe.
-If you are a latte drinker, there’s really not much purpose in trying it in its espresso form as they taste really different.
+If you are a latte drinker, there’s not much purpose in trying it in its espresso form as they taste different.

-If the coffee doesn’t taste right, you can adjust the grinder to transform the taste a little.
+If the coffee doesn’t taste right, you can adjust the grinder to transform the taste slightly.

-By adjusting the grind size, the amount of dose will change the flow rate of the extraction.
+By adjusting the grind size, you will change the extraction flow rate.

 If it’s too bitter, consider making the grind size coarser to increase the flow rate a little, and end the extraction earlier.
 Vice versa if it’s too sour.

-You can also adjust the duration of the shot a little to adjust the intensity, particularly for lattes.
+You can also slightly adjust the shot’s duration to adjust the intensity, particularly for lattes.